donqustix/emugaboy/README.md

 # emugaboy

 Q: What's done at the moment?
 A: Almost all the CPU's instructions are implemented, and they pass Blargg's tests.
-The emulator supports ROMs with/without a MBC1 chip.
+The emulator supports ROMs with the MBC1 chip.
 Audio is not supported.

 ## Building
 The project requires g++ that supports C++17.